davepinch/pinchy.cc/collections/_wikipedia/Law_of_attraction_(New_Thought).md

 ---
-title: "Law of attraction (New Thought)"
+title: "Law of attraction (New Thought) - Wikipedia"
 wikipedia: "https://en.wikipedia.org/wiki/Law_of_attraction_(New_Thought)"
 related:
   - _wikipedia/New_Thought.md